JohannesVinnemeier/ApproxResults/README.md

 # Approximation Results for Smooth Maps

-This article is supposed to serve as an accessible, self-contained reference for various approximation results commonly used in differential topology.
+This article is supposed to serve as an accessible, self-contained reference for various approximation results routinely used in differential topology.
 In particular, we prove approximation results for:

 - immersions
 - injective immersions